tejasVR/Draft360x-AR/README.md

 * Install Unity 2019.3x or later.
 Download Unity here: https://unity3d.com/get-unity/download
 * Have an ARCore-enabled device.
 Check the list of supported devices here: https://unity3d.com/get-unity/download

 After meeting the requirements, you may open the repo using Unity, and make sure that **Android** is the build target by going to _File -> Build Settings_.
-With your ARCore device connected to your computer, select the _Build and Run_ option in the _Builsing Settings_ window.
+With your ARCore device connected to your computer, select the _Build and Run_ option in the _Build Settings_ window.